Hakiiiim/Automatic-classification-of-skin-lesions-melanoma-detection/README.md

 Attached files contain two main scripts, one in Python and the other in MATLAB, the rest of the MATLAB files are functions used in the main file.

-Please read the document Skin_lesion_classifier.pdf for details about the approaches used and the results obtained, it is written in LateX and in English language, the scripts are also commented in English.
+Please read the report (also contained in the file Skin_lesion_classifier.pdf) for details about the approaches used and the results obtained, it is written in LateX and in English language, the scripts are also commented in English.

 # TB3: Image and Pattern recognition 2019-